 Schedule a COVID-19 Vaccine Appointment

 The Centers for Disease Control (CDC) recommends that all children 6 months or older receive a COVID-19 vaccine.
-Vaccines are available by appointment to patients of the following primary care locations.
+Vaccines are available by appointment to existing patients of the following primary care locations.
 Call the office directly to schedule.
+If you are not a Primary Care patient at one of the listed practices, contact an option from the Community list to obtain your vaccine.

 Anderson Primary Care